 If you are unable to provide a letter from your current direct supervisor, use your judgment in finding a source for your recommendation — a previous supervisor, an indirect manager, a client, a member of your board of directors, or any other individual who supervises your work.

 If you don’t have full-time work experience, you may use a direct supervisor from a summer, part-time, or internship position.
 Alternatively, you may ask someone who managed you in an extracurricular, research, volunteer, or community activity.

-The second reference may come from either someone senior to you (i.e., someone who has evaluated or supervised your work) or from a peer (i.e., someone with whom you’ve interacted as an equal).
+The second reference should come from someone who has supervised your work.
 The strongest references typically come from your workplace.
 You may select a reference from your professional, community, or extracurricular experiences.
-We recognize that work environments are fluid, so we give you the option of choosing the person who can best represent your potential impact.
+Having two references from the same organization is fine.
+We recognize that work environments are fluid, so we give you the option of choosing the individual who can best represent your potential impact.

 Choosing Your Recommenders

 We are impressed by what a reference letter says, not by the title or background of the individual who wrote it or the writing skills of the recommender.
 You should choose individuals who:

 - Know you well through significant, direct involvement with you within the last three years.